terrier-org/pyterrier/README.md

 https://colab.research.google.com/drive/15oG7HwyYCBFuborjmfYglea0VLkUjyK-

 # Learning to  Rank
-First create a FeaturesBatchRetrieve(index, features) object with the desired features and controls.
+First create a `FeaturesBatchRetrieve(index, features)` object with the desired features and controls.

-Call the transform(topics_set) function with the train, validation and test topic sets to get dataframes with the feature scores and use them to train your chosen model.
+Call the `transform(topics_set)` function with the train, validation and test topic sets to get dataframes with the feature scores and use them to train your chosen model.

-Use your trained model to predict the score of the test_topics and evaluate the result with Utils.evaluate()
+Use your trained model to predict the score of the test_topics and evaluate the result with `Utils.evaluate()`.

 ## LTR_pipeline